Try These Science-Backed Training Methods To Run Your Best 10km Yet

 “Tempo sessions are crucial to 10K training,” says running coach Nick Anderson.
 “They train your body to sustain speed over distance.”
 They also elevate anaerobic threshold.

-Your Move Do 10-10s.
+Your Move: Do 10-10s.
 Repeat 10-minute runs at 10K goal pace, with a three- to five-minute jog after each.
 Aim for four to five repeats, to improve your endurance and efficiency.

 The Lazy Way To Speed

 “Running economically will help you run faster and longer,” says exercise physiologist Jonathan Dugas.
-That means using as little energy as possible with each stride by ironing
+That means using as little energy as possible with each stride by ironing out flaws.

-Your Move “Run as though you’re on top of clouds,” says Anderson.
+Your Move: “Run as though you’re on top of clouds,” says Anderson.
 “You’ll run taller, becoming less of a slow-footed heel-striker and more of a fast mid-foot runner.”
 Keep your elbows close to reduce tension and shoulders relaxed to encourage better breathing.

 Pool Your Efforts